What is an IP Address?

 Public IP Address

-Your public IP address can be found on various online tools and is used to track your activity on the internet.
-It reveals information about your ISP and your general location but does not pinpoint your exact address.
+Your public IP address can be found using online tools.
+It’s used to track your internet activity and provides information about your ISP and general location but does not reveal your exact address.

 Private IP Address

-• Windows: Use the Command Prompt and type 'ipconfig'.
+• Windows: Open Command Prompt and type 'ipconfig'.

 • Mac: Go to System Preferences ❭ Network.